-- RV and trailer owners may be forced to move their coach out of the park when they sell it. - Mobilehomes are allowed to stay in the park after they are sold if they meet certain health and safety standards.
+• RV and trailer owners may be forced to move their coach out of the park when they sell it.

+• Mobilehomes are allowed to stay in the park after they are sold if they meet certain health and safety standards.

-#58 Can the resident be forced to move their park-model out of the park after they sell it?
+#61 Can the resident be forced to move their park-model out of the park after they sell it?

 Even though it may look like a small home, a park model is not a mobilehome.
 It is a "park trailer," as defined in the Health and Safety Code, which is essentially a type of recreational vehicle that has 400 square feet or less of floor space.
 A number of mobilehome parks in California accommodate both mobilehomes or manufactured homes, as well as recreational vehicles, but provisions of the MRL that require parks to allow homeowners to resell their homes in place in the park only apply if the home is a mobilehome or a manufactured home.
+Recap:

-A park-model is not a mobilehome, therefore the resident may be forced
+• A park-model is not a mobilehome, therefore the resident may be forced to move a park-model out of the park when it is sold.

-#59 Can the park's income requirements on prospective buyers prevent a resident from selling their home?
+#62 Can the park's income requirements on prospective buyers prevent a resident from selling their home?